Group of women sitting at an outdoor table and looking at a laptop

 Program Closing

-We conclude with a series of synchronous online workshops focused on evaluating and iterating on the initiatives you built throughout the program, as well as a closing certificate ceremony.
+We conclude with an online workshop focused on evaluating and iterating on the initiatives you built throughout the program, as well as a closing certificate ceremony.

 Features